Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: General Approach for Optimizing Noise Schedule

+The derivation of Eqs. (\ref{eq:optimal_condition}) and (\ref{eq:general_form_of_distance}) relies on a first-order Taylor expansion with respect to $\Delta t$, which is accurate when the NFE is sufficiently large.
+However, when optimizing the sampling schedule at small NFEs, $\Delta t$ becomes large and the approximation error may no longer be negligible.
+Empirically, we observe that CRS with $\xi = 1$ remains effective for moderate NFEs, while the importance of tuning $\xi$ increases as the NFE decreases (see Table \ref{app_tab:lsun_bedroom_small_nfe} in Appendix \ref{app:detailed_results_ldm}).
+We attribute this increased sensitivity to the growing discretization error of the first-order expansion.

+For small NFEs, the optimal value of $\xi$ tends to be greater than $1$, resulting in more timesteps being allocated to regions where $v(\alpha)$ is large.
+Since discretization error is expected to be more pronounced in regions with larger $v(\alpha)$, it is intuitively reasonable that values of $\xi > 1$ become optimal when the NFE is small.

+Although introducing $\xi$ partially compensates for the discretization error, it does not fully resolve the mismatch between the continuous-time formulation and the discrete-time implementation.
+A fully principled solution would require directly optimizing the sampling schedule in the discrete-time domain, without relying on the continuous-time assumption underlying Eq. (\ref{eq:optimal_condition}).
+We consider this an important direction for future work.

-Similar to NCSN \citep{score_matching1} inspired by simulated annealing \citep{sa_original}, our formulation draws inspiration from the adiabatic theorem \citep{adiabatic_theorem} in quantum annealing \citep{qa_original}.
-Quantum annealing is an algorithm for solving combinatorial optimization problems, where the target cost function to be optimized is interpolated with an initial cost function with a trivial optimal solution.
-The initial state of the optimization is set to the optimal solution of the initial cost function.
-By tracing the optimal solutions of the instantaneous cost functions during the interpolation, the optimal solution of the target cost function is then obtained.
-In quantum annealing, accurately tracing the optimal solution of an instantaneous cost function is crucial, and the adiabatic theorem derives the traceability of the optimal solution at each step.
+Similar to NCSNs inspired by simulated annealing \citep{sa_original}, our formulation draws additional motivation from the adiabatic theorem \citep{adiabatic_theorem} in quantum annealing \citep{qa_original}.
+Quantum annealing solves combinatorial optimization problems by interpolating between a target cost function and an initial one that has a trivial optimum.
+The optimization starts from the known optimum of the initial function and aims to trace the instantaneous optimums along the interpolation path.
+It is crucial to accurately trace the optimum of the instantaneous cost function, and the adiabatic theorem provides the traceability of the optimum at each step.
 Let $\alpha(t)$ be the weight of the target cost function and $1 - \alpha(t)$ be the weight of the initial cost function.
-In this case, the inverse traceability can be expressed in the form of $\frac{d \alpha(t)}{dt} v(\alpha)$, which is the same form as Eq. (\ref{eq:general_form_of_distance}).
-It has also been verified that an optimal functional form of $\alpha(t)$ is obtained by minimizing the maximum value of the inverse traceability \cite{grover_optimal}, which ensures a consistent traceability throughout the interpolation process.
-In CRS, we regard the probability-distributional change as the inverse traceability and minimize the maximum distance for determining the noise schedule.
+In this setting, the inverse traceability is expressed in the form of $\frac{d \alpha(t)}{dt} v(\alpha)$, which takes the same form as Eq. (\ref{eq:general_form_of_distance}).
+Prior work has shown that minimizing the maximum value of this inverse traceability yields the optimal $\alpha(t)$ \citep{grover_optimal}, that ensures consistent traceability throughout the interpolation.
+In CRS, we regard the rate of probability-distributional change as the inverse traceability and minimize its maximum value to derive an optimal noise schedule.